 The fix?
 Use Signal as a messenger.
 Signal encrypts your messages end-to-end and nobody is able to decipher the information.
 Calling, texting or sending voice and video messages has never been so safe.
 You can read more about Signal on their own website Signal.org.
-It works the same as Whatsapp, no difference.
+Fun fact, it works exactly the same as Whatsapp, no difference.

 Is that all?

 Ooow no I’m not done, not nearly.
-But I was just too lazy to finish this article but didn’t wanna wait putting it online as we need to stop the collection of private matters by companies and governments.
-Come back later for more extensive tips and tricks on privacy online.
-Still need to talk about Tor, Intelligence Tracking Prevention (ITP) and Enhanced Tracking Prevention (ETP) for example.
+But I was just too lazy to finish this article but didn’t wanna wait putting it online as we need to stop the collection of private data by companies and governments.
+Come back later for more extensive tips and tricks on matters around privacy online.
+Still need to talk extensively about the Tor network, Intelligence Tracking Prevention (ITP) and Enhanced Tracking Prevention (ETP) for example.

 A lot of people always ask me why I show ads on my website.
-Because you’re too dumb to block them apparently.
+I don’t know as I can’t see them *hint*.